Return to Blog Home

 Sorta Harsh Words

 The primary value of Voyage au Brésil today is academic.
-The text is a trustworthy and rich historical document - perfect for social scientists - but it's much less interesting to contemporary readers of travelogues.
+The text is a trustworthy and rich historical document - appropriate for social scientists - but it's much less interesting to contemporary readers of travelogues.

 The problem isn't just the style.
 After Léry's expedition, he hasn't changed.